 Welcome to Reception.

-In Reception we aim for all children to become independent, motivated and engaged learners.
+Our Reception unit, aims for all children to become independent, motivated and engaged learners.
 We hope for every child to be a confident learner who loves and enjoys learning new things.

-Within our stimulating, exciting and enriched learning environment we provide resources and opportunities to promote a love of learning.
+Our classroom has a connected outside area which prompts an exciting, stimulating and enriched environment for the children.
 It is split into different areas of learning with a variety of resources in each, to help give children different learning experiences.
 They can use these experiences to help build on existing and new concepts to extend their knowledge and understanding, with effective scaffolding from the staff.

 Personal, Social and Emotional development